compas-dev/compas_fea/docs/.source/tutorial/02_structure.rst

     from compas_blender.utilities import clear_layers
     from compas_blender.utilities import delete_objects

 The most important imports will be for retrieving classes from **compas_fea.structure**, including the main **Structure** class itself.
-Imports, like with the main **compas** library, are from the second level, with embedded modules pulled up to this level.
+Imports, like with the main **compas** library, are always available from the second level, with embedded modules pulled up to enable this.
 This is particularly useful for all of the classes found in **compas_fea.structure**.
 These special classes make important objects for the model and will be described in more detail throughout the various tutorial topics.

 .. code-block:: python